6 Mortgage myths debunked

 Myth #2: You need a very high credit score

 If you have a few credit bumps and bruises but earn a steady income and pay your bills on time, it may still be possible to qualify for a mortgage.
 To offset potential negative factors on your credit history, you may need to have a larger down payment or meet other qualifications, but you don't need to have a "perfect credit score" to qualify.
+A Think banker can help you craft a plan to make it happen.

 Myth #3: Renting is always cheaper than buying a home